The HDMI cable allows you to connect your Windows laptop to a TV. This enables users to view content on the TV from their computer screens.

 - Press the Display icon and click on “Default for Display.”

-- Choose Scaled and choose one of the choices.
+- Choose Scaled and choose one of the options.

-The resolution you can make use of depending on the one your monitor’s resolutions support.
-The bigger the display, the higher it supports the resolution.
-It is the size and capacity of your display and the type of video card that depends on whether you can increase your screen’s resolution.
+The resolution you can make use of highly depends on what your monitor or TV resolutions support.
+The bigger the display, the higher the chances of it supporting the resolution.
+The size and capacity of your display and the type of video card also determine whether or not you can increase your screen’s resolution.